email@example.com | 01223 328933

 Paul is a solicitor-advocate who has worked in the environmental field since 1995.
-He joined Richard Buxton 10 years ago, having previously worked in regional law firm, Berry & Berry Solicitors and at civil rights solicitors, BM Birnberg & Co.
+He joined Richard Buxton’s 14 years ago, having previously worked in regional law firm, Berry & Berry Solicitors and at civil rights solicitors, BM Birnberg & Co.
 He was also Chief Executive of the Environmental Law Foundation and worked in local government.

-Since joining the firm Paul has had conduct of a number of key cases such as: Austin v Miller Argent (South Wales) Ltd EWCA Civ 1012 on costs & civil procedure, Merthyr Tydfil Car Auction Ltd v Thomas Env LR 4 relating to evidence, nuisance and dealing with cases proportionately, R (Loader) v Secretary of State PTSR 406 (CA), affirming the precautionary principle in EIA; R (Baker) v BANES 1 P&CR 4 on the wide scope of EIA Directive; Case C75-08 R (Mellor) v Secretary of State (ECJ) on the need for reasons in EIA screening; Morgan & Baker v Hinton Organics Env LR 30, defining the scope of the Aarhus Convention; and Watson v Croft Promosport Ltd 3 All ER (CA) 249 on private nuisance and injunctions.
+Since joining the firm Paul has had conduct of a number of key cases such as: Frackman v Secretary of State for Communities & Local Government on shale gas fracking and EIA, Banks v Secretary of State in relation to opencast coal mining, Austin v Miller Argent (South Wales) Ltd EWCA Civ 1012 on costs & civil procedure, Merthyr Tydfil Car Auction Ltd v Thomas Env LR 4 relating to evidence, nuisance and dealing with cases proportionately, R (Loader) v Secretary of State PTSR 406 (CA), affirming the precautionary principle in EIA; R (Baker) v BANES 1 P&CR 4 on the wide scope of EIA Directive; Case C75-08 R (Mellor) v Secretary of State (CJEU) on the need for reasons in EIA screening; Morgan & Baker v Hinton Organics Env LR 30, defining the scope of the Aarhus Convention; and Watson v Croft Promosport Ltd 3 All ER (CA) 249 on private nuisance and injunctions.

-Paul has written a number of books, articles and research papers including: Nature & Law in The Habitats Directive (Hart Publishing Ltd, 2012); Planning & the Localism Act 2011: a guide to the new law (Law Society, 2012) (co-author with Pat Thomas OBE); A Practical Approach to Environmental Law 2/e (OUP, 2009) and People Power (Daily Telegraph, 2008) (co-author with Jon Robins).
+Paul has written a number of books, articles and research papers including: Brexit and the implications for environmental law (ELPR, 2018), Reversing the decline in nature (e-law, 2017); Nature & Law in The Habitats Directive (Hart Publishing Ltd, 2012); Planning & the Localism Act 2011: a guide to the new law (Law Society, 2012) (co-author with Pat Thomas OBE); A Practical Approach to Environmental Law 2/e (OUP, 2009) and People Power (Daily Telegraph, 2008) (co-author with Jon Robins).

 Paul regularly appears as an advocate before a wide range of tribunals and inquiries including the High Court and Court of Appeal.
-He is an experienced accredited mediator, a Chartered Environmentalist (CEnv) and full member of the Institute of Environmental Management and Assessment (MIEMA).
-He lectures part-time for the Open University and is a member of the Law Society’s Planning & Environment Committee.
+He is an experienced mediator and lectures part-time for the Open University and for UKELA as its Working Party and Brexit Advisor.
+Paul is a Fellow of the Institute of Environmental Management and Assessment (FIEMA) and a Chartered Environmentalist (CEnv).
+He is an IEMA full member panel assessor and sits on its Professional Standards Committee.

-Paul stepped down as a partner at the end of September 2014 to focus on research and writing.
-He continues to work as a consultant and advocate.
+Paul stepped down as a partner at the end of September 2014 although continues to work as a consultant and advocate.